VeronicaLobos/VeronicaLobos/README.md

 <img src="https://i.imgur.com/JzGy5wA.png" width="200" alt="About me">

 Hi there, I'm a 37yo originally from Spain.
-I have experienced different cultural backgrounds and worked in a range of fields, which has allowed me to gain perspective, to value contrast and, in general, to become a flexible person adapted to change.
+I have experienced different cultural backgrounds and worked in a range of fields, which has allowed me to gain perspective, value contrast, and, in general, become a flexible person adapted to change.

-Since the arrival of AI I found out that I needed to move on to a field were I could deploy all the skills, knowledge and experience
-I've gained, while being able to keep learning.
+Since the arrival of AI and the global pandemic, I found out that I needed to move on to a field where I could deploy all the skills, knowledge, and experience I've gained while I keep learning.
 I found myself having fun while coding and I can also be quite creative with it.

 ## Currently